dhodgson615/Curve-Fitter/README.md

 ## Extending the idea

-* Use different phase angles so the derivative at $x_1$ or
-  $x_2$ matches a specified value instead of 0.
+There’s a lot of flexibility baked into this approach.
+Instead of forcing the slope at the endpoints to be zero, you can adjust the phase angle to match any desired derivative at either end, giving you fine-grained control over velocity or direction.

-* Swap the hard-coded half-period for any fraction you like, then keep Newton–Raphson to solve for the new phase.
+Want more control over the curve shape?
+Replace the default half-period with any fraction you like.
+You can still use Newton–Raphson to solve for the corresponding phase, so the math stays manageable.

-* Input each point into every coordinate axis to bend paths in 3-D space.
+If you want to modify this idea for use as a curve fit algorithm instead of an interpolation algorithm, you can weight the points using a “gravity” approach to bring them closer together and treat collisions as singular units.
+Alternatively, you could define a maximum number of half-sines to generate and iteratively find the points that minimize the error values.

+And you’re not limited to 2D.
+By feeding each point’s interpolation into multiple coordinate axes, you can smoothly bend paths through 3D space as well.

 ---

 ## Caveats

-* If two points share the same x-coordinate, the formula divides by 0.
-Skip or pre-process such samples.

 * Every segment ends with zero velocity.
 If you need momentum to carry across points, consider quarter-cosine pairs or cubic splines.